debs-obrien/debbie.codes/content/blog/testing-menus-desktop-mobile.md

 ---
-title: Testing Menus Desktop and Mobile
+title: Testing Menus on Desktop and Mobile
 date: 2023-03-01
 description: We can write a simple test to make sure that when a user clicks on an item in the menu it takes them to the correct page.
 To test my website I use Playwright which I already have installed.
 Let's take a look at how to test the menu on desktop and mobile.
 image: photo-1510267413785-9d9e64460cde?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&q=80